JudahMantell/SceneForge-Docs/SceneForge-Docs/docs/sceneControls.md

 *For a detailed overview of each menu, see section below.*

-* Properties -- This menu shoes either the scene hierarchy or any properties of the selected object.
+* Properties -- This menu shows either the scene hierarchy or any properties of the selected object.
 * Objects -- This menu displays a grid of available objects including standard assets and imported assets.
 Select an item to spawn it into the scene.
 * Lighting -- This menu has many functions to change the lighting of the scene (see below).
 *  Settings -- This menu has many functions relating to the opened project and Sceneforge as a whole (see below).